prasad-kothamasu/webprotection/README.md

 ## Documentation

-grunt-link-checker will by default find any broken internal links on the given `site` and will also find broken [fragment identifiers] by using [cheerio](https://github.com/cheeriojs/cheerio) to ensure that an element exists with the given identifier.
+Enhanced Mobile threat protection web application will by default find any broken internal links on the given `site` and will also find broken [fragment identifiers] by using [cheerio](https://github.com/cheeriojs/cheerio) to ensure that an element exists with the given identifier.
 You can figure more [options that are available via node-simplecrawler](https://github.com/cgiffard/node-simplecrawler#configuring-the-crawler).

 ### Minimal Usage

-The minimal usage of grunt-link-checker runs with a `site` specified and an optional `options.initialPort`:
+The minimal usage of link-checker runs with a `site` specified and an optional `options.initialPort`:

 ```js
 linkChecker: {